darrylcousins/cousinsd-theme-first/README.md

 This starts a `webpack-dev-server` on `http://localhost:8080` allowing for a degree of local app development.
 This does not allow ajax calls to shopify.

+# Notes

+The file `boxes.bundle.js` is included in theme/layout.liquid.
+Check the correct graphql host is used for the app in scripts/config.js